ieee-bpsc/ai-poker-2024/README.md

 ## Submission Conditions
+**Submit a single python file** containing your model as a class called **CustomPokerPlayer** extending BasePokerPlayer.
+It must implement all the methods defined in BasePokerPlayer.
+If your model requires weights, they must be attached in a separate file and loaded into the model as part of receive_game_start_message.

 - The models must be written in pytorch
 - The models have to perform without being given user input
 - The models will not have internet access
+- Do not include any training or debug code, only the class definition as shown in the examples

 ## Samples of callback arguments